ScorpioCoding/phphideout_dev/ReadMe.md

 1- No direct coding into this repo...
 USE A FORK AND PULL REQUEST.
 2- The Master branch holds only Releases

+## The project Rules !
+  1- Only => HTML - SCSS - JS - JQUERY
+  2- Must use ESLint and Stylint